isopt/isopt.github.io/_posts/2015-07-21-CircleofMoment.md

 ![](https://farm6.staticflickr.com/5776/20493557966_822e2c2b2e.jpg)

 The conversation renewed our interest about the multiplicities of times.
 After about an hour of conversation, we didn’t get to reach the consensus.
 Maybe that’s rather revealing about the nature of consensus.
 However, on the process we agreed to live in this moment, and to reflect that we have already made a consensus to be present here and now.
 It may have been an unachievable question to begin with.
 After all, similarly to the ‘moment’, an intentionally obscure term that may mean anything, Consensus was intentionally designed to provoke conversation.
 On the first day, we agreed that we can’t reach a consensus, and the on the second day we listed up a guidance for the consensus which every participant contributed one statement.
 Everyone got three stickers to pick their choice, an exercise in primitive democracies of time.
 We returned to our initial curiosity.
-If everyone’s time is different, can we create a bottom up approach to determining time, and what would democracy of time?
-We still don't have answers to it, we have few more leads compared to the time we started our project.
+If everyone’s time is different, can we create a bottom up approach to determining time, and what would be the democracy of time?
+We still don't have answers to it, we just have few more leads since the time we started our project.

 <iframe width="640" height="360" src="//www.youtube.com/embed/YF_W7o2YfyA
 " frameborder="0" allowfullscreen></iframe>

+To watch the longer edit, check out [this version](https://www.youtube.com/watch?v=anycci3nKhY) and [pictures](https://www.flickr.com/photos/80913365@N04/sets/72157657091546896).
+Also check out an article by Amy Heibel on LACMA's blog [Unframed](http://unframed.lacma.org/2015/08/12/artists-choi-and-kang-bend-time-lacma).

 Special thanks to Joel Ferree and Amy Heibel of LACMA.
+Jon Moeller, Charlotte Stiltes, Wonyoung So, Kurt Keppeler for video and Drunkin for photographs.
+Also big thanks to all of the workshop participants.